 Resolution 155 (WRC-19)

+[Proposed revisions to Resolution 155 (Rev.WRC-19) contained in Document 5B/467 suggested to be discussed separately together with other proposed revisions to this Resolutions contained in other contributions.]

 [Editor’s note: The above mentioned modification of Resolution 155 is being considered separately and will be incorporated into this CPM Text once the text of the Resolution has been agreed upon.]